 The opioid crisis

 Is the UK on the cusp of an opioid epidemic?
 In America, you are more likely to die from an overdose than a road accident.
-Yesterday, experts warned that Britain faces a crisis of its own…
+And experts have warned that Britain now faces a crisis of its own…

 What are opioids?